ibm-cloud-docs/Cloudant/local/configure.md

     "views":{"all":"mapin ":function(doc){emit(doc._id, 1)};","reduce": "_count"}}' \
     > -u outsider:ncGfv9bcDBn0
     ```
+    {: codeblock}

-    When the outsider user is not authorized to create a design document, you receive a message like the one in this example.
+    When the `outsider` user is not authorized to create a design document, you receive a message like the one in this example.

     `{"error":"unauthorized","reason":"You are not authorized to access this db."}`

     b.
-Create a design document in the db1 database as the member user.
+Create a design document in the `db1` database as the `member` user.

     ```sh
     $ curl -X PUT https://loadbalancer.example.com/db1/_design/all \